St Scholastica Day riot: Background

 Although co-operation between the university's senior members and the town's burgesses was the norm, town and gown rivalry existed and relations would periodically deteriorate into violence.
 On the occasions when peace settlements were imposed on the two sides, the outcome favoured the university.
-In 1209 two Oxford scholars were lynched by the town's locals following the death of a woman, and among those who left the town to study elsewhere were some who settled in Cambridge to start the university that year.
+In 1209 two Oxford scholars were lynched by the town's locals following the death of a woman; most of the masters and students left the town to study elsewhere, including some who settled in Cambridge to start that city's university that year.
+Oxford's university remained shut until the civic authorities requested that a papal legate intercede to bring the matter to a close.
+That legate, Niccolò de Romanis included in his judgement of 1214 a clause that stated that if a scholar was arrested by the civic authorities, they would have to hand him over to the Bishop of Lincoln, the archdeacon of the town or the bishop's named deputy, if any of the three requested.
+This put the students under the protection of the church, giving them privileges over the town's residents.
 In 1248 a Scottish scholar was murdered by the citizens; Robert Grosseteste, the Bishop of Lincoln, enforced a ban of excommunication on the culprits and Henry III fined the town's authorities 80 marks.
-Violence continued to break out periodically and 12 of the 29 coroners' courts held between 1297 and 1322 concerned murders by the students.
-Many of these went unpunished by the university or the law.
-In February 1298 a citizen was murdered by a student; one of the students was killed by townspeople.
+Violence continued to break out periodically and 12 of the 29 coroners' courts held between 1297 and 1322 concerned murders committed by students.
+Many of these went unpunished by both the university and the law.
+In February 1298 a citizen was murdered by a student and a student was killed by townspeople, following an attack on one of the town's bailiffs—officers of the court who executed writs; bailiffs were then involved in the rioting that followed.
 The townsfolk responsible for killing the scholar were excommunicated and the town was fined £200 in damages; there were no punishments given to the students.
 This was the first occasion that the town's bailiffs were recorded as taking part in the violence; it was a feature of several subsequent altercations.

 Often the scholars rioted among themselves, as they did in 1252, 1267, 1273 and 1333–1334.
 By the early fourteenth century "altercations and violence between citizens and scholars were commonplace", according to the historian Laurence Brockliss.
-In a 1314 riot between the two main factions of the university—the Northernmen and the Southernmen—39 students were known to have committed murder or manslaughter; seven were arrested and the remainder sought religious sanctuary or escaped.
-In 1349 scholars from Merton College rioted to have John Wylliot, their preferred candidate, elected Chancellor of the University; and in 1411 scholars rioted against their chancellor.
+In a 1314 riot between the two main factions of the university—the Northernmen and the Southernmen—thirty-nine students were known to have committed murder or manslaughter; seven were arrested and the remainder claimed the benefit of clergy and sought religious sanctuary or escaped.